-7. Responding to emergencies and incidents
+8. Responding to emergencies and incidents

 Emergencies and incidents such as major collapses, cyclones, explosions, fires, storms, or vandalism can cause damage to buildings or land that contain asbestos.
-This may include working with state agencies in accordance with the NSW Asbestos Emergency Plan and the Disaster Assistance Guidelines.
-This can create site contamination issues and potentially expose emergency service workers and the wider public to asbestos.
+This may include working with state agencies in accordance with the NSW Asbestos Emergency Plan and the Disaster Assistance Guidelines NSW Hazardous Materials/Chemical, Biological, Radiological and Nuclear Emergency Sub Plan.
+The NSW Asbestos Emergency Sub Plan is now incorporated as an annexure of this Plan.

+These incidents can create site contamination issues and potentially expose emergency service workers and the wider public to asbestos.
 Emergencies or incidents can arise from natural hazards, or from accidental or deliberate human activities including criminal activity.

-7.1 Responsibilities in the clean up after an emergency or incident
+8.1 Responsibilities in the clean up after an emergency or incident